How to Use Targeting in a Media Buying Campaign

 But this is something that depends on the level of expertise and guidance you have.

-Media Buying Campaigns: Basic Targeting
+Targeted Media Buying: Basic Targeting

 Basic targeting is the simplest and most common targeting you can find while creating your campaigns.
+It’s related to general characteristics of the campaign like the geo targeting (can be country, region, state, etc.), the format sizes/banner sizes you promote or the categories related to your traffic.

-Media Buying Campaigns: Advanced Targeting
+Targeted Media Buying: Advanced Targeting

 Operator targeting allows you to target your campaigns to users based on their mobile carriers.